aliaaquib/TWR-The-Weekly-Roundup/documentation/add-your-article.md

 6. Open the folked folder in your favourite code editor

+7. Go to `public/assets/images` & Uplod your Article Cover Image & Author Image

-7. Go to the file path `src/config/data.json` & add your article information.
+8. Go to the file path `src/config/data.json` & add your article information.

-8. For the file contents use the json structure below 👇
+9. For the file contents use the json structure below 👇

 ```
 {